 Alpaca wool is mostly used in fashion clothing because of its incredible softness and texture.
 However, it is more than that: alpaca wool is durable, strong, lightweight, warm, breathable and quick drying.
-Merino wool is commonly used in outdoor clothes because of its warmth and breathability and hikers and travelers who search for clothes made from natural fibers typically choose merino wool for these reasons.
-Cotton loses its warmth when wet and takes forever to dry and while cashmere is another sumptuously soft natural fiber, with good breathability, it isn’t very durable and shrinks when wet.
+Merino wool is commonly used in outdoor clothes because of its warmth and breathability; and hikers and travelers who search for clothes made from natural fibres typically choose merino wool for these reasons.
+Cotton loses its warmth when wet and takes forever to dry and while cashmere is another sumptuously soft natural fibre, with good breathability, it isn’t very durable and shrinks when wet.

-With alpaca wool outdoor apparel, Arms of Andes is here to bring you something better than merino.
+With alpaca wool outdoor clothing, Arms of Andes is here to bring you something better than merino.

 Why Travel With Alpaca Clothing?

 We did our research and experimented with alpaca wool gear in varied weather conditions from London to Cusco, Los Angeles to Oslo and Iceland and to Amsterdam.
-I backpacked around these places with Arms of Andes outdoor apparel in my pack.
-And it turns out there are many benefits to using wool shirts for traveling.
+I backpacked around these places with Arms of Andes outdoor clothing in my pack.
+And it turns out there are many benefits to using wool t-shirts for traveling.
 I can safely say Alpaca wool did not only prepare me for my long hikes in the sun, rain, and snow, but saved me at the cold airports and uncomfortable bus rides.
-Here are four reasons I think alpaca wool is great for traveling:
+Here are four reasons I think alpaca wool is great for travelling:

 - WRINKLE RESISTANT